 To obtain Series 63 or 66 licensure, stock brokers must pass the Uniform Securities Agents State Law Examination, which addresses legal, bookkeeping and client services in securities sales and exchange.
 Some employers may offer training programs that prepare stock brokers to take the licensure exams.
 With both licenses, stock brokers demonstrate extensive knowledge of securities sales and financial regulations to employers.

 Employers and universities often hold workshops and seminars for stock brokers and financial advisors.
-Workshops may be part of on-the-job training or continuing education program.
-These workshops may be presented by experience stock brokers, financial advisors or financial instructors.
+Workshops may be a part of on-the-job training or continuing education program.
+These workshops may be presented by experienced stock brokers, financial advisors or financial instructors.
 Workshops typically cover topics related to financial management, investment analysis, client relations and stock exchange rules and regulations.

 The National Association of Stockbrokers (NAS) is a large professional organization with more than 20,000 members throughout the country.
 The organization provides conferences, weekly meetings, networking opportunities and continuing education resources.
 Large corporations and financial institutions often have representatives at NAS meetings, which give members an in-depth look at trends in the industry.
 The NSA has chapters in 45 cities, so professional development resources are easily accessible to most stock brokers.